nnguyen259/ColdSteelRandomizer/README.md

 * **Normalize Master Quartz:** Make sure that late game master quartz (Vermillion, Thor, etc...) will have their effects even at lv1 with some rebalance done so that they are appropriate for the level.

-* **Randomize Master Quartz Arts:** Randomize the art(s) each master quartz give per level.
-The chance determine of likely it is to get an art.
+* **Randomize Master Quartz Arts:** Randomize the art(s) each master quartz give per level (up to 2).
+The chance for getting an art will be rolled separatedly so you can end up with 0, 1, or 2 arts per master quartz level.

 * **Shuffle Chests:** Randomly shuffle the contents of every chest in the game with the exception of the first Needle Shoot chest, Master Quartz chests and Sepith chests.
 There are three mode: